Wildcats Soccer Team Opens Season With Three Scrimmage Wins Saturday at The Prim

 Contacts: Greenville Area Office (903) 455-2363; Hunt Co.
 Maintenance (903)455-2303; Rains Co.
 Maintenance (903) 473-2682.

 FM 2194, Hunt County: between Merit and FM 903.
-This project will widen the shoulders and apply safety treatments to fixed objects.
-The contractor is currently working on establishing vegetation.
+Work on this project is completed.
 Please be careful when traveling in this area.

 FM 1566, Hunt County: from FM 272 near Celeste to State Highway 34.
-The contractor is constructing cross culverts and rehabilitation work on this roadway has begun.
+The contractor is currently working on a two-mile stretch of roadway rehabilitation.
 Please be aware of lane closures, and watch for work zones and workers when traveling in this area.

-SH 66 at FM 1570, Hunt County: The contractor will be placing SW3P devices and prepping the right-of-way.
-No work will be performed at this location from Nov.
-25-29.
+SH 66 at FM 1570, Hunt County: The contractor will be prepping the right-of-way and placing culverts for this project.
 Please be aware of lane closures, and watch for work zones and workers when traveling in this area.

 Maintenance crews in Hunt County will be performing pothole repairs, mowing and metal beam guard fence repairs around the county, and removing debris from I-30 early this week.
+Crews will also be overlaying various locations on SH 66 and the I-30 frontage roads.
 Please be careful when traveling in these areas, watch out for workers and maintain a safe distance from work crews.

 SH 34 bridge, Hunt County: 3.5 miles south of Quinlan.
 TxDOT has placed a temporary concrete traffic barrier to protect travelers from the damage caused by an 18-wheeler accident.
 The bridge/road is now open to both lanes of traffic.
 Please drive cautiously and safely in this area.